-This indicator presents SO2 emissions from traditionally inventoried anthropogenic source categories: (1) “Fuel combustion: selected power generators,” which includes emissions from coal-, gas-, and oil-fired power plants that are required to use continuous emissions monitors (CEMs) to report emissions as part of the Acid Rain Program (ARP); (2) “Fuel combustion: other sources,” which includes industrial, commercial, and institutional sources, as well as residential heaters and boilers not required to use CEMs; (3) “Other industrial processes,” which includes chemical production and petroleum refining; (4) “On-road vehicles,” which includes cars, trucks, buses, and motorcycles; and (5) “Nonroad vehicles and engines,” such as farm and construction equipment, lawnmowers, chainsaws, boats, ships, snowmobiles, and aircraft.
-Because a substantial portion of airborne SO2 comes from fossil fuel combustion in electric utilities, this indicator includes the separate “Fuel combustion: selected power generators” category in addition to the four categories presented in the other emissions indicators.
+This indicator presents SO2 emissions from traditionally inventoried anthropogenic source categories: (1) “Fuel combustion: selected power generators,” which includes emissions from coal-, gas-, and oil-fired power plants that are required to use continuous emissions monitors (CEMs) to report emissions as part of the Acid Rain Program (ARP); (2) “Fuel combustion: other sources,” which includes industrial, commercial, and institutional sources, as well as residential heaters and boilers not required to use CEMs; (3) “Other industrial processes,” which includes chemical production and petroleum refining; and (4) “On-road vehicles,” which includes cars, trucks, buses, and motorcycles and “Nonroad vehicles and engines,” such as farm and construction equipment, lawnmowers, chainsaws, boats, ships, snowmobiles, and aircraft.
+Because a substantial portion of airborne SO2 comes from fossil fuel combustion in electric utilities, this indicator includes the separate “Fuel combustion: selected power generators” category in addition to the other categories presented in the other emissions indicators.

 SO2 emissions data are tracked by the National Emissions Inventory (NEI).
 The NEI is a composite of data from many different sources, including industry through the CEM program, EPA models, and numerous state, tribal, and local air quality management agencies.
 Different data sources use different data collection methods, and many of the emissions data are based on estimates rather than actual measurements.
 For major electricity generating units, most data come from CEMs that measure actual emissions.
 For other fuel combustion sources and industrial processes, data are primarily from state, local, and tribal air quality management agencies and are estimated primarily using emission factors.
-Emissions from on-road and nonroad sources were estimated using EPA-approved models, often using state-supplied model inputs (U.S. EPA, 2013a).
+Emissions from on-road and nonroad sources were estimated using EPA-approved models, often using state-supplied model inputs (U.S. EPA, 2018a).

 NEI data have been compiled since 1990 and cover all 50 states and their counties, D.C., the U.S. territories of Puerto Rico and Virgin Islands, and some of the territories of federally recognized American Indian nations.
-Data are presented for 1990, 1996, 1999, 2002, 2005, and 2008.
+Data are presented for 1990, 1996, 1999, 2002, 2005, 2008, 2011, and 2014.
 With the exception of 1993, the NEI data are published on a triennial cycle, thus an annual trend is not readily available.
 The NEI data are the basis of the national and regional air pollutant emission trends shown in this indicator (U.S. EPA, 2018c).

-National estimated anthropogenic SO2 emissions decreased 56 percent between 1990 and 2008 (from 23.0 million tons to 10.1 million tons) (Exhibit 1).
+National estimated anthropogenic SO2 emissions decreased 80 percent between 1990 and 2014 (from 23.1 million tons to 4.5 million tons) (Exhibit 1).
 This downward trend resulted primarily from emissions reductions at electric utilities.
-In 2008, air emissions from electric utilities accounted for 76 percent of the nationwide SO2 emissions.
+In 2014, air emissions from electric utilities accounted for 72 percent of the nationwide SO2 emissions.

 Though SO2 emissions from most electric utilities are measured directly using continuous monitoring devices, SO2 emissions data for most other source types are estimates.
 These estimates are generated using well-established approaches, including extensively reviewed mobile source models.
 These estimates have uncertainties inherent in the emission factors and emissions models used to represent sources for which emissions have not been directly measured.

-SO2 emissions estimates through the NEI are provided only for the triennial NEI years starting in 1990 and continuing through 2008, with the exception of 1993.
+SO2 emissions estimates through the NEI are provided only for the triennial NEI years starting in 1990 and continuing through 2014, with the exception of 1993.

 The methodology for estimating emissions is continually reviewed and is subject to revision.
 Trend data prior to these revisions must be considered in the context of those changes.

-- Not all states and local air quality management agencies provide the same data or level of detail for a given year.
+Not all states and local air quality management agencies provide the same data or level of detail for a given year.

-- NEI emissions from on-road mobile sources prior to 2002 were estimated using the Mobile Source Emissions Factor Model (MOBILE), and 2002, 2005, and 2008 emissions for this source category were estimated using different versions of the MOVES model which applied different methods.
+NEI emissions from on-road mobile sources prior to 2002 were estimated using the MOBILE model, and 2002, 2005, 2008, 2011, and 2014 emissions for this source category were estimated using different versions of the MOVES model which applied different methods.
 Therefore, the outputs may not be directly comparable across years; the change in model is reflected as part of the trend shown.